-Financial misconduct, and situations involving fraud or financial crime risk, are amongst the most confronting that any business can face.
-Resolving such cases successfully requires a blend of regulatory expertise, calm and thorough forensic strategy, and industry knowledge.
+Financial misconduct and situations involving fraud or financial crime risk are amongst the most confronting that any business can face.
+Resolving cases successfully requires a blend of regulatory expertise, calm and thorough forensic strategy, plus industry knowledge.

 Gary’s expertise covers a range of financial services regulatory matters (investigations, compliance advice, enforcement and civil disputes) including Financial Markets Authority (securities) claims, credit contract & consumer finance problems, Serious Fraud Office cases, banking and insurance mis-selling, company directors’ duties or misconduct, Anti-Money Laundering (AML) and anti-bribery & corruption (ABC).

 Gary is widely regarded as New Zealand’s leading anti-money laundering lawyer, having worked in this field since the legislation was being shaped in 2007 and, before that, in England.
 He has assisted over 200 AML/CFT reporting entities across a wide financial range – from multi-national banks to card issuers, credit lenders, fund managers, forex, fin-tech, small remittance firms, and more recently lawyers or accountants.
-This work includes dealings with AUSTRAC in Australia, and Pacific Islands regulators.
-He does not approach AML issues beholden to the views of any sector, so his independent perspective is respected by both financial institutions and by the AML Supervisors (DIA, FMA and Reserve Bank).
+His work includes regional dealings with AUSTRAC in Australia, and Pacific Islands regulators.
+Gary does not approach AML issues beholden to any one sector, so his independent perspective is respected by both financial institutions and by NZ’s AML Supervisors (DIA, FMA and Reserve Bank).

 The Financial Markets Conduct Act and other laws gave regulators powerful new tools in the post-GFC era, keeping fraud, trading conduct, corporate governance, bribery, sanctions or financial crime compliance at the top of boardroom agendas.
 Gary represents firms facing enforcement action or needing to defuse regulatory investigations, and does strategic advisory work to help firms avoid trouble and develop relationships or licensing/approval strategies with their regulators.

 KEY CASES AND EXPERIENCE includes:

 - Representing remitter or fin-tech payments firms in bank “de-risking” disputes, obtaining Court injunctions for KlickEx or others, and assisting in the E-Tranz case.

-- Licensing applications fro Derivatives Issuer and Financial Advice Provider status under the Financial Markets Conduct Act.
+- Licensing applications to obtain Derivatives Issuer or Financial Advice Provider status under the Financial Markets Conduct Act.